Edward the Black Prince: Spanish campaign (1365–1367)

-War in Aquitaine (1366–70)
+War in Aquitaine (1366–1370)

 Some time after he had returned to Aquitaine, the free companies, some 6,000 strong, also reached Aquitaine, having passed through Kingdom of Aragon.
-As they had not received the whole of the money Edward had agreed to pay them, they took up their quarters in his country and began pillage the countryside.
-Edward persuaded the captains to leave Aquitaine, and the companies under their command crossed the Loire and did much damage to France.
-This greatly angered Charles V, who retaliated by encouraging disaffection among the Gascon lords.
+As they had not received all the money Edward had agreed to pay them, they took up their quarters in his country and pillaged the countryside.
+Edward persuaded the captains to leave Aquitaine, and the companies under their command crossed the Loire and greatly attacked France.
+This greatly angered Charles V, who retaliated by encouraging to the Gascon lords to disaffect.

-When Edward had been gathering his army for his Spanish expedition, the Lord of Albret had agreed to serve with 1,000 lances.
-Considering, however, that he had at least as many men as he could find provisions for, Edward on 8 December 1366 had written to him requesting that he would bring only 200 lances.
-The Lord of Albret was much incensed at this, and, though peace was made by his uncle the Count of Armagnac, did not forget the slight, and Froissart speaks of it as the "first cause of hatred between him and the prince".
-A more powerful cause of this lord's discontent was the non-payment of an annual pension which had been granted him by Edward.
-About this time he agreed to marry Margaret of Bourbon, sister of the queen of France.
-Edward was annoyed at this betrothal and, his temper probably being soured by sickness and disappointment, behaved with rudeness to both Albret and his intended bride.
-On the other hand, Charles offered the lord the pension which he had lost, and thus drew him and his uncle, the Count of Armagnac, altogether over to the French side.
+When Edward gathered his army for his Spanish expedition, the Lord of Albret agreed to serve with 1,000 lances.
+Considering, however, that he had at least as many men as he could find provisions for, Edward wrote to him on 8 December 1366, saying he could only have 200 lances.
+The Lord of Albret was angered at this, but was restrained by his uncle, the Count of Armagnac.
+The nonetheless incident began his and Edward's mutual hatred.
+The Lord of Albert was also angered by the non-payment of an annual pension Edward had granted him.
+Around this time, he agreed to marry Margaret of Bourbon, sister of the Queen of France.
+Edward was annoyed at this, and became aggressive to both Margaret and Albret.
+However, Charles offered the lord the pension which he had lost, and thus drew him and his uncle, the Count of Armagnac, altogether over to the French side.

 The immense cost of the late campaign and his constant extravagance had brought Edward into financial difficulties, and as soon as he returned to Bordeaux he called an assembly of the estates of Aquitaine (Parliament) to meet at Saint-Émilion to obtain a grant from them.
-It seems as though no business was done then, for in January 1368 he held a meeting of the estates at Angoulême and there persuaded them to allow him a hearth tax of ten sous for five years.
+It seems as though no business was done then, for he held a meeting of the estates at Angoulême and there persuaded them to allow him a hearth tax of ten sous for five years.
 An edict for this tax was published on 25 January 1368.
-The chancellor, Bishop John Harewell, held a conference at Niort, at which he persuaded the barons of Poitou, Saintonge, Limousin, and Rouergue to agree to this tax, but the great vassals of the high marches refused, and on 20 June and again on 25 October the Counts of Armagnac, Périgord, and Comminges, and the lord of Albret laid their complaints before the king of France, declaring that he was their lord paramount.
+The chancellor, Bishop John Harewell, held a conference at Niort, at which he persuaded the barons of Poitou, Saintonge, Limousin, and Rouergue to agree to this tax, but the great vassals of the high marches refused, and on 20 June and again on 25 October, the Counts of Armagnac, Périgord, and Comminges, and the Lord of Albret laid their complaints before the King of France, declaring that he was their lord paramount.
 Meanwhile, Chandos, who strongly urged Edward against imposing this tax, had retired to his Norman estate.